National Bahá’í Review/Issue 54/Text

 Other developments in the Institution of the Hands of the Cause and the Institution of the Continental Boards of Counsellors will no doubt take place in future as the international teaching center comes into being and as the work of the Counsellors expands.

-and Local Assemblies which constitute the “elective arm.”
+We have noted that the Hands, the Counsellors and the Auxiliary Boards are sometimes referred to by the friends as the "appointive arm" of the Administrative Order in contradistinction to The Universal House of Justice and the National and Local Assemblies which constitute the "elective arm."
 While there is truth in this description as it applies to the method used in the creation of these institutions, the friends should understand that it is not only the fact of appointment that particularly distinguishes the institutions of the Hands, Counsellors and Auxiliary Boards.
-There are, for instance, many more believers appointed to committees in the “elective arm” than are serving in the so-called “appointive arm”.
-A more striking distinction is that whereas the “rulers” in the Cause function as corporate bodies, the “learned” operate primarily as individuals.
+There are, for instance, many more believers appointed to committees in the "elective arm" than are serving in the so-called "appointive arm".
+A more striking distinction is that whereas the "rulers" in the Cause function as corporate bodies, the "learned" operate primarily as individuals.

-In a letter written on 14 March 1927 to the Spiritual Assembly of the Bahá’ís of Istanbul, the Guardian’s Secretary explained, on his behalf, the principle in the Cause of action by majority vote.
-He pointed out how, in the past, it was certain individuals who “accounted themselves as superior in knowledge and elevated in position” who caused division, and that it was those “who pretended to be the most distinguished of all” who “always proved themselves to be the source of contention”.
-“But praise be to God” he continued, “that the Pen of Glory has done away with the unyielding and dictatorial views of the learned and the wise, dismissed the assertions of individuals as an authoritative criterion, even though they were recognized as the most accomplished and learned among men an_d ordained that all matters be referred to authorized centers and specified Assemblies.
+In a letter written on 14 March 1927 to the Spiritual Assembly of the Bahá’ís of Istanbul, the Guardian's Secretary explained, on his behalf, the principle in the Cause of action by majority vote.
+He pointed out how, in the past, it was certain individuals who "accounted themselves as superior in knowledge and elevated in position" who caused division, and that it was those "who pretended to be the most distinguished of all" who "always proved themselves to be the source of contention".
+"But praise be to God" he continued, "that the Pen of Glory has done away with the unyielding and dictatorial views of the learned and the wise, dismissed the assertions of individuals as an authoritative criterion, even though they were recognized as the most accomplished and learned among men and ordained that all matters be referred to authorized centers and specified Assemblies.
 Even so, no Assembly has been invested with the absolute authority to deal with such general matters as affect the interests of nations.
-Nay rather, He has brought all the Assemblies together under the shadow of one House of Justice, one divinely-appointed Center, so that there would be only one Center and all the rest integrated into a single body revolving around one expresslydesignated Pivot, thus making them all proof against schism and division.”
+Nay rather, He has brought all the Assemblies together under the shadow of one House of Justice, one divinely-appointed Center, so that there would be only one Center and all the rest integrated into a single body revolving around one expressly-designated Pivot, thus making them all proof against schism and division."
 (Translated from the Persian.)

 Having permanently excluded the evils admittedly inherent in the institutions of the "learned" in past dispensations, Bahá’u’lláh has nevertheless embodied in His Administrative Order the beneficent elements which exist in such institutions,

-[Page 3]REVIEW
+[Page 3]

+elements which are of fundamental value for the progress of the Cause, as can be gauged from even a cursory reading of the Guardian's Message of 4 June 1957.
 The existence of institutions of such exalted rank, comprising individuals who play such a vital role, who yet have no legislative, administrative or judicial authority, and are entirely devoid of priestly functions or the right to make authoritative interpretations, is a feature of Bahá’í administration unparallelled in the religions of the past.
-The newness and
+The newness and uniqueness of this concept make it difficult to grasp; only as the Bahá’í Community grows and the believers are increasingly able to contemplate its administrative structure uninfluenced by concepts from past ages, will the vital interdependence of the "rulers" and "learned" in the Faith be properly understood, and the inestimable value of their interaction be fully recognized.

--—THE UNIVERSAL Housn or JUSTICE Haifa April 24, 1972
+—THE UNIVERSAL HOUSE OF JUSTICE Haifa April 24, 1972

-Statement on
+Statement on Pilgrimage[edit]

 The National Spiritual Assembly recently took action to assist Bahá’ís scheduled for Pilgrimage to the Bahá’í World Center in securing economical and confirmed arrangements in connection with air fares and hotel accommodations.

-As a result of a study made by the National Assembly it was decided to ask El Al— Israel Airlines to handle such arrangements to assure that Bahá’ís can be included in economical group fares and can be assured of confirmed hotel accommodations.
+As a result of a study made by the National Assembly it was decided to ask El Al Israel Airlines to handle such arrangements to assure that Bahá’ís can be included in economical group fares and can be assured of confirmed hotel accommodations.
 The latter are becoming harder to secure due to the increase in tourist travel to Israel.

 El Al will contact all Bahá’ís in the United States who are scheduled for Pilgrimage beginning in October 1972 to advise them of group fares and hotel accommodations.
 The most economical way to travel to and from Israel is by being included in a group fare arrangement.
 This El Al will arrange where at all possible for each of the future Pilgrimage dates.
 To do this it will be necessary for the individual Bahá’í to spend at least fourteen days on the trip—nine of these days being devoted to the actual Pilgrimage to Bahá’í Holy Places.